OpenFreeEnergy/openfe/docs/guide/setup/chemical_systems_and_thermodynamic_cycles.rst

 Components
 ----------

-Components are the additive, composable building blocks that define the chemical composition of a simulated system.
+Components are the composable building blocks that define the chemical composition of a simulated system.
 Splitting a system into components serves three purposes:

 1. Alchemical transformations can be easily understood by comparing the differences in components.